Need a Date of Death, Probate, or Estate Appraisal?

 Not all appraisers perform retrospective work.
 A Date of Death appraisal requires reconstructing the market as it existed at a specific point in time, often years in the past.
 This includes analyzing comparable sales, identifying market trends, and applying adjustments based on how buyers reacted to similar properties at that time.

-These valuation services in Alameda County and Contra Costa County are commonly used for probate, estate settlement, and tax-related reporting requiring accurate historical market analysis.
+These valuation services in Alameda County, Contra Costa County, Santa Clara County, and San Mateo County are commonly used for probate, estate settlement, trust administration, and tax-related reporting requiring accurate historical market analysis.

 These assignments are often used to establish the stepped-up tax basis for inherited property, which becomes the new value used for future capital gains calculations.

-These assignments often involve detailed Alameda County valuation work, where historical market conditions and buyer behavior must be carefully reconstructed.
+These assignments often involve detailed Bay Area valuation work, where historical market conditions and buyer behavior must be carefully reconstructed using market-supported evidence from the relevant time period.

 In Contra Costa County, many of the markets are smaller and more segmented, with lower turnover compared to some Alameda County areas.
 This often requires a more focused analysis of the available comparable sales, particularly in communities where recent transactions may be limited.